bendotcodes/cookies/README.md

 # react-cookie
 Load, save and remove cookies within your React application

-If you are within a non-browser environment, you can use `reactCookie.setRawCookie(req.headers.cookie)`

-You can also plug it directly with a Node.js request by adding just before the renderToString: `reactCookie.plugToRequest(req, res);` <br />
+You can also plug it directly with a Node.js request by adding just before the renderToString: `reactCookie.plugToRequest(req, res);`<br />
 *(require the cookieParser middleware)*

+If you are within a non-browser or Node.js environment, you can use `reactCookie.setRawCookie(req.headers.cookie)`

 ## Download
 NPM: `npm install react-cookie`<br />